Benjamin C. West

 Eyewitness to History

-Detailed account of the shooting in the House Chamber on March 1, 1954.
+Benjamin C. West provides a detailed account of the shooting in the House Chamber on March 1, 1954.

 Meeting President Franklin Delano Roosevelt